Genetic Engine

 Multi-Objective Epoch

 When the engine is configured for multi-objective optimization, the engine Generation will have a ParetoFront attached to it.
-The only difference between the single-objective and multi-objective is the availablity of the ParetoFront and the fitness value.
+The only difference between the single-objective and multi-objective is the availability of the ParetoFront and the fitness value.
 The fitness value will be a list of scores, one for each objective being optimized.

 import radiate as rd